 This 2018 annual report (hereinafter referred to as the "Annual Report") has been prepared using information available to Joint Stock Company "Second Wholesale Power Market Generating Company" (hereinafter, OGK-2, or the Company) at the moment of its preparation.
+The OGK-2 branches are also referred to as: Adlerskaya TPP, Groznenskaya TPP, Kirishskaya GRES, Krasnoyarskaya GRES, Novocherkasskaya GRES, Pskovskaya GRES, Ryazanskaya GRES, Serovskaya GRES, Stavropolskaya GRES, Surgutskaya GRES-1, Troitskaya GRES, Cherepovetskaya GRES.
 Some statements included in this Annual Report of the Company are statements including forecasts for future events.

 Words such as "plans", "will be", "expected", "will take place", "estimates", "will total", "will occur", and the like are forecasting by nature.
-Investors should not fully rely on the estimates and forecasts as they imply a risk of contradiction to reality.
+Investors should not fully rely on the estimates and forecasts as they to imply a possible contradiction to reality.
 For this reason, the Company warns that the actual results or course of any events may significantly differ from forecast statements included in this annual report.